osteele/hackingthelibrary.org/_assignments/lab-1.md

 show it in a gallery show on Thursday.

 For an example, see the [`screenshot-example` branch](https://github.com/olinlibrary/htl-lab1/tree/screenshot) of the Lab 1 repository.
-The the Markdown syntax to including an image in your `README.md`
+The [Markdown syntax](https://guides.github.com/features/mastering-markdown/) to including an image in your `README.md`
 is:

 `{% raw %}![](./docs/screenshot.png){% endraw %}`.